 The Central Government approved the “New India Literacy Programme” for the period FY22-27 to cover all the aspects of adult education to align with the National Education Policy 2020 and Budget Announcements 2022-23.

-The National Commission for Women started a country-wide capacity building and personality development programme for women undergraduate and postgraduate students in an effort to make them more independent and job-ready.
+The National Commission for Women started a country-wide capacity-building and personality development programme for women undergraduate and postgraduate students in an effort to make them more independent and job-ready.
 The commission will partner with central and state institutions to prepare women students for the job market by providing sessions on personal capacity building, professional career skills, digital literacy and effective use of social media.

 STEM-based edtech companies have been partnering with Niti Aayog and the government to build a STEM ecosystem by establishing Atal Tinkering Labs (ATL) to spread knowledge about STEM, STEAM, AI, ML, and robotics for K-12 students.

-In September 2023, a three-year partnership called "Education to Entrepreneurship: Empowering a Generation of Students, Educators, and Entrepreneurs" was launched by the Ministry of Education and the Ministry of Skill Development and Entrepreneurship, and Meta in New Delhi.
+In September 2023, a three-year partnership called "Education to Entrepreneurship: Empowering a Generation of Students, Educators, and Entrepreneurs" was launched by the Ministry of Education the Ministry of Skill Development and Entrepreneurship, and Meta in New Delhi.

 The education sector has seen a host of reforms and improved financial outlays in recent years that could possibly transform the country into a knowledge haven.
-With human resource increasingly gaining significance in the overall development of the country, development of the country’s education infrastructure is expected to remain the key focus in the current decade.
+With human resources increasingly gaining significance in the overall development of the country, the development of the country’s education infrastructure is expected to remain the key focus in the current decade.
 In this scenario, infrastructure investment in the education sector is likely to see a considerable increase.